Hymn History: Be Thou My Vision Micah Hendry

 Now, let us move forward 1,300 years.
 Enter, Mary E. Byrd.
 Mary was a college student at the National University in Ireland.
 During her studies, she came across this piece.
 In 1904, she entered her English translation of this moving poem into a work being published by her university (Eriu).
 Although her translation was not perfect, it brought to the surface the profound words from over a millennia prior.
 (The full, translated poem can be found here).

 One of those who discovered this rich poem was Eleanor Hull.
 Hull was a notable researcher, historian, and linguist in that day.
 She recognized the enormous impact that this prayer could make in the hearts and lives of others.
-So, in 1913, when Hull released a massive work of versified poetry, “A Prayer” was included.
+In 1913, when Hull released a massive work of versified poetry, “A Prayer” was included.
 This version presents the prayer as most hymnals have it today.

 The song was set to the new Irish ballad tune, Slade (in honor of St. Patrick).
 Thus, Be Thou My Vision was first seen in the Irish Church Hymnal in 1919.
 Since then, millions have received help and stirring from this wonderful hymn.
 Let it not escape us how marvelously God worked to bring us this great hymn of the faith.
 He indeed is the High King of Heaven.
 May He always be our vision, our “best thought, by day or by night.”